SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 ## Building a PowerPoint Automation Services application
 <a name="PAS_Build"> </a>

 The easiest way to show how to write code that uses PowerPoint Automation Services is to build a console application.
 You must build and run the console application on the SharePoint Server, not on a client computer.
-The code to start conversion requests is similar whether the conversion request code is incorporated into a Web Part, a workflow, or an event handler.
-By using PowerPoint Automation Services from a console application, the following procedure shows how to use the API without adding the complexities of a Web Part, an event handler, or a workflow.
+The code to start conversion requests is similar whether the conversion request code is incorporated into a web part, a workflow, or an event handler.
+By using PowerPoint Automation Services from a console application, the following procedure shows how to use the API without adding the complexities of a web part, an event handler, or a workflow.

 > [!NOTE]
 > Because PowerPoint Automation Services is a service of SharePoint, you can use it only in an application that runs directly on a SharePoint Server.
 You must build the application as a farm solution.
 You cannot use PowerPoint Automation Services from a sandboxed solution.